 - Manage email addresses

 Use the Email administration page to add any additional email address you want to use on your site, set email preferences, or customize your email templates.
-For more information, see Getting started with email.
+For more information, see Adding support addresses for users to submit tickets.

 When you set up Zendesk Support, by default you have one related email address to submit tickets: firstname.lastname@example.org, but you can provide your end users with alternative email addresses, called support addresses.
 You can add as many support addresses as you need.
 Support addresses can be either variations of your Zendesk email address or external email addresses.